Top Tips for a Winning Veterinary Personal Statement: Insights from Cambridge & RVC Graduates

 Those who are going to review your personal statement for university admissions, or interview you, live the subject.
 They have decided to dedicate their lives to studying this discipline.
 Therefore, it is important to show that you are closely involved with the subject, even though it is not a subject studied at school.
 How to do this?

-Evidence of off-curriculum exploration and outside reading is crucial to success in entry to the top veterinary schools.
+Evidence of off-curriculum exploration and outside reading is crucial to include in your veterinary personal statement if you want a place at the top veterinary schools.
 Research some relevant topics in veterinary medicine such as one health, bovine tB, animal welfare, pet obesity and nutrition (80% of horses are obese!), euthanasia and equine notifiable diseases.

 Also think about current "“hot topics” in veterinary e.g. equine herpes virus is a hot topic in the UK after a recent outbreak.
 Students may also like to mention Covid-19 on their personal statement and the questions/ issues the pandemic has thrown up e.g.

-You could keep a reading chart with a page dedicated to each veterinary related topic.
+You could keep a reading chart with a page dedicated to each veterinary related topic that you research for your vet personal statement.
 This will be useful for personal statement writing and prospective interviews too.
 To practise for interview, why not try presenting the topic out loud and pre-empting questions?

 Resources

-• Pick a topic or experience to discuss in more detail in your personal statement, but use this to show off a quality of yours
+Pick a topic or experience to discuss in more detail in your vet personal statement, but use this to show off a quality of yours

 These may or may not be relevant to veterinary science.
 If unrelated e.g. a sport, public speaking, music, ensure you link back to why undertaking the extracurricular activity stands you in good stead for a veterinary degree i.e. what skill has it honed?
 Mention of non-veterinary related extracurriculars should be c.4 lines at the end of the statement.